 I’m looking for local stories about big cats that connect to broader issues: the mountain lion in L.A.’s Griffith Park; the panthers in Mumbai, feeding on pets and garbage; Java’s last tiger, padding through a Jakarta elementary school; Ohio state troopers shooting and killing 18 tigers and the rest of Vietnam vet Terry Thompson’s collection of exotic animals.
 Before releasing the menagerie, Thompson had covered himself in chicken parts – hoping, perhaps, to be devoured by his tigers.
 Thompson shot himself.
 The tigers ran for the hills.
 They didn’t run far.

 TIGER will be a solo performance of video, sound, and storytelling.
-The event might feel like a travelogue, ’70’s slide show, sing-along, séance, bastardized TEDtalk/Parisian salon (or all of the above).
+The event might feel like a travelogue, ’70’s slide show, sing-along, séance, Parisian salon (or all of the above).
 TIGER’s Fall 2019 Mississippi River tour will mirror an antipodal progress down India’s Ganges, one of the last homes to wild tigers.
-In this embattled political moment talking with each other face to face feels important.
-Part of what I hope to do with TIGER is listen to some stories, maybe eat a little something, and talk – creating a space to bring together artists and neighbors, a platform for reimagining our present and making the future.
+Ideally, I’d like TIGER to be a place where artists and neighbors come together, a platform for reimagining our present and making the future.

-If you are interested in hosting a TIGER show please contact me:
+If you are interested in hosting a TIGER show (even if you don’t live near the Mississippi … the watershed is so very very big) please contact me:

 deke (at) unreliablebestiary (dot) org